ome/ngff/rfc/3/index.md

 > NOT have more than 5 dimensions.

-These restrictions prevent users from converting existing datasets to NGFF.
+These restrictions prevent users from converting existing datasets to OME-Zarr.
 For example, Zeiss .czi datasets [may contain][czi format dimensions] dimensions such as H, I, and V to store different phases, illumination directions, or views respectively.
 To say nothing of synthetic data that may contain "artificial" dimensions such as principal components or axes of